Our Top 3 Picks

 + Dog balls with bell inside

 Why We Like It – With these toys for the blind canines in your family – they can play all day without driving you crazy with the noise from the toy.
 A great combination of simplicity and function, and a toy your dog won’t get tired of playing with.

-A total of 18 fun noises and sounds will come out of this lighted ball for dogs with special needs.
+A total of 18 fun noises and sounds will come out of Pet Qwerks Blinky Babble Ball for dogs with special needs.
 The lights won’t be of much use to a dog that is fully blind, but a dog with impaired vision might be able to see the flashes of light and locate the ball with the help of accompanying sounds.

 It is fun, interactive and the batteries (included) last 12,000-15,000 phrases, so that your pooch can play for hours at a time without having to pause.
 Blind dogs learn to rely on other senses; like their hearing and touch, and this ball self-activates whenever your dog comes close (it takes as little as for your dog to breathe on it) so that even blind dogs can find the ball on their own.

 + Great for special needs pets

 + Automatic on- and off function